-Julian Voss-Andreae is a German-born sculptor based in Portland, Oregon.
-Starting out as a painter he later changed course and studied physics at the universities of Berlin, Edinburgh and Vienna.
-Voss-Andreae pursued his graduate research in quantum physics, participating in a seminal experiment demonstrating quantum behavior for the largest objects thus far.
-He moved to the U.S. in 2000 with his passion for art rekindled and graduated from Art College in 2004.
+Julian Voss-Andreae is a German sculptor based in Portland, Oregon.
+Starting out as a painter he later changed course and studied physics, mathematics, and philosophy at the Universities of Berlin, Edinburgh and Vienna.
+Voss-Andreae pursued his graduate research in quantum physics, participating in an experiment considered one of the modern milestones of unifying our everyday intuition with the famously bizarre world of quantum physics.
+He moved to the United States to study Sculpture at the Pacific Northwest College of Art from where he graduated in 2004.

 Voss-Andreae’s work has quickly gained critical attention.
-His sculpture is heavily influenced by his background in science, capturing the attention of multiple institutions and collectors in the U.S and abroad, including recent commissions for a large-scale outdoor piece for the Scripps Research Institute in Jupiter (Fla.) and a sculpture for Nobel laureate Roderick MacKinnon at Rockefeller University in New York City.
-Voss-Andreae's work has been featured in several publications, including Nature and Science, the two world’s leading science journals.
+His sculpture, often inspired by his background in science, has captured the attention of multiple institutions and collectors in the United States and abroad.
+Recent institutional commissions include large-scale outdoor monuments for the University of Minnesota and Rutgers University (New Jersey).
+Voss-Andreae's work has been featured in print and broadcast media worldwide.